 Getting there: Just a short drive outside of Valladolid, this cenote can be combined easily with the others around Valladolid.
 Drive all the way down the dirt road until you see a parking lot where you have to buy a ticket at the restaurant to enter the cenote.

 Entrance fee: 70 pesos per person.

 Best time for photos: If you want to catch the light ray in your shot you have to come in between 11 AM and 1 PM when the sun is at its highest point and will shine straight down through the roof.
-You have to be lucky with the weather conditions because even when it’s a little bit cloudy, there will be no light ray.
+But you have to be lucky with the weather conditions.
+Because even when it’s a little bit cloudy, there will be no strong visible light ray.

 Samula & X’Keken

-Visit two cenotes for the price of one, haha!
-These cenotes are at the same spot so you can perfectly combine them when exploring the Tulum cenotes.
+Visit two cenotes for the price of one!
+These cenotes are located at the same spot so you can perfectly combine them when exploring the Tulum cenotes.
 They are worth a visit, but could not exceed our experience from Suytun cenote.
 Both cenotes do have a hole in the roof, which gives you the chance to capture the lightray if there is sunshine.
 You can have a swim here and relax as long as you want.

 Getting there: These cenotes are a 15-minute drive outside of Valladolid in a small town called Dzitnup, on highway 180.

 Entrance fee: 125 pesos to visit both cenotes or 80 pesos for only one.